0xLoqi/AskAIv2/docs/AIProecessingLayer.md

 Response Handling: The AI’s answer, once received (as text), is displayed in the chat UI.
 If the answer includes any action instructions (for the agent) or image references (like describing the image), the client will parse that.
 For example, if using OpenAI’s new function calling abilities, GPT-4 might return a JSON with a desired action (click coordinates or a UI element ID).
 The client would then prompt the user “Skai can perform X for you – proceed?” and on confirmation, invoke the automation routines.
 The app will also handle streaming of responses if supported (showing the answer text as it’s being generated for a faster feel).

 Example: The image above shows a similar assistant (ShotSolve on macOS) analyzing a screenshot to provide feedback on a webpage design.
-Ask.AI will integrate GPT-4 Vision in a Windows environment to achieve such context-aware help.
+Skai will integrate GPT-4 Vision in a Windows environment to achieve such context-aware help.
 The UI presents the screenshot alongside the query (“Give me feedback to improve this landing page”), and GPT-4 Vision responds with suggestions in a chat format.
-Ask.AI’s chat overlay will likewise allow users to ask questions about what’s on their screen and get instant insights or answers grounded in the visual context.
+Skai’s chat overlay will likewise allow users to ask questions about what’s on their screen and get instant insights or answers grounded in the visual context.
 Vision Context and OmniParser (Screen Parsing)
-A key innovation for Ask.AI is its ability to not just see pixels, but understand the structure of what’s on screen.
+A key innovation for Skai is its ability to not just see pixels, but understand the structure of what’s on screen.
 This is where Microsoft’s OmniParser comes into play:

 Above: OmniParser can interpret a UI screenshot and output the textual content and identifiable interface elements.
 For example, in the mobile UI screenshots, it extracted visible text like “Twitter”, “Journal” and recognized icons (e.g., an icon that looks like “a phone call or messaging application”)​ huggingface.co
 .
 This structured understanding lets an AI agent uniquely refer to parts of the UI (like “Icon ID 27” for the messaging app icon) and know their function.
-How OmniParser is Used: When Ask.AI is in agent mode (i.e., the user expects it to perform an action on the UI), the application will:
+How OmniParser is Used: When Skai is in agent mode (i.e., the user expects it to perform an action on the UI), the application will:
 Capture a screenshot of the relevant application window (or the full desktop if needed).
 Run the OmniParser model on this image locally.
 OmniParser actually consists of two ML models – a YOLOv8-based detector for interactive regions (buttons, icons, fields) and a BLIP-2-based captioner for describing icon semantics​ huggingface.co